ESG Indicators

 Highlights

-Featured image illustrating the indicators sections of the 3rd QuarterAdvances in ESG that transform society and strengthen our commitments
+Highlight image illustrating the indicator sections for the 4th QuarterAdvances in ESG that transform society and strengthen our commitments.

-During the third quarter, Cogna consolidated important recognitions that reinforce our leadership in the education sector and our commitment to operational excellence, transparency, and employee well-being.
-These achievements reflect the purpose that drives us: to empower people to build a better version of themselves.
+During the fourth quarter of 2025, Cogna achieved important recognitions that reinforce our leadership in the education sector and our commitment to operational excellence, technological innovation, diversity, and sustainability.
+These achievements reflect the purpose that drives us: empowering people to build a better version of themselves.

 Recognitions and Awards